 Preventative treatments are generally applied once per year.
 Should an infestation be identified, multiple applications will likely be prescribed to get ahead of the problem.

 Timing is helpful when dealing with grub control.
 If you are having issues with insects, Arborlogical Inc. is here to help.
-We offer services in and around Amarillo and Lubbock, Texas as well as Denver, Colorado.
+We offer services in and around Amarillo and Lubbock, Texas, as well as Lakewood, Colorado.